lgaud/lgaud.github.io/index.md

 ## *Indie Founder and Software Developer*
 Hi, I'm Lisa.
 I've been in software and data science for over a decade.

-I've been exploring my entrepreneurial side lately, but I'd love to help you put the pieces together on a freelance, contract, or part time basis.
-I can help you leverage Azure Cognitive Services and Search and integrate these tools with your applications and other APIs.

 You can find me on [LinkedIn](https://www.linkedin.com/in/lisagaud/).

 ## Current Projects: